Moldavite: Origin

-In 1900, Franz Eduard Suess pointed out that the gravel-size moldavites exhibited curious pittings and wrinkles on the surface, which could not be due to the action of water, but resembled the characteristic markings on many meteorites.
-He attributed the material to a cosmic origin and regarded moldavites as a special type of meteorite for which he proposed the name of tektite.
 Moldavites' highly textured surfaces are now known to be the result of pervasive etching by naturally occurring CO_{2} and humic acids present in groundwater.
 Because of their extremely low water content and chemical composition, the current consensus among earth scientists is that moldavites were formed about 14.7 million years ago during the impact of a giant meteorite in the present-day Nördlinger Ries crater.
-The impact melted material and launched it into the air.
-As the material was airborne, it cooled and solidified.
 Currently, moldavites have been found in an area that includes southern Bohemia, western Moravia, the Cheb Basin (northwest Bohemia), Lusatia (Germany), and Waldviertel (Austria).
 Isotope analysis of samples of moldavites have shown a beryllium-10 isotope composition similar to the composition of Australasian tektites (australites) and Ivory Coast tektites (ivorites).

 Most moldavites are from South Bohemian localities, with just a few found in South Moravian localities.
-Rare moldavites have been found in the Lusatian area (near Dresden), Cheb basin area (West Bohemia) and Northern Austria (near Radessen).
+Rare moldavites have been found in the Lusatian area (near Dresden), Cheb basin area (West Bohemia) and Northern Austria (near Radessen), with a few examples found in Southwestern Poland (Lower Silesia) which are thought to have been transported from the Lusitanian sub-strewn field.
 Principal occurrences of moldavites in Bohemia are associated with Tertiary sediments of the České Budějovice and Třeboň basins.
 The most prominent localities are concentrated in a NW-SE strip along the western margin of the České Budějovice Basin.
 The majority of these occurrences are bound to the Vrábče Member and Koroseky Sandy Gravel.
 Prominent localities in the Třeboň Basin are bound to gravels and sands of the Domanín Formation.